Top 10 Ways to Be Vancouver’s Greenest Family

+Do you want to be Vancouver’s Greenest Family?
+I kinda think it is a good goal to work toward and am inspired to try and see if we can come close.
 Two years ago I committed to “give” every day for one year.
 I did this to teach my 3 year old son the importance of giving and to inspire people to give more in their lives.
+This journey mimics how we could become Vancouver’s Greenest Family.

 Two years later and only a few new posts after completing our 365give journey my husband and I have adopted two more children.
 Every moment of my day is now dedicated to giving back to my family.